What’s happening when and where in the world of food: a calendar of special food days.

 The 1st of March is St David's Day.
 Today is much more though than a celebration of St David; it's a celebration of Welsh culture, heritage, identity and survival.

 March 2nd is Banana Cream Pie Day.
 It might be a very retro dessert, reminiscent of lunch-counter dining from days gone by, but it is still just as delicious.

 The Doll Festival is an unofficial, fun holiday in Japan, mostly for small girls.
-In Japanese, the holiday is called Hina matsuri (Hina means a doll in Japanese.)
-Girls arrange their collection of dolls for proud display on tiered stands in their living ro
+Girls arrange their collection of dolls for proud display on tiered stands in their living rooms.

 The 4th of March is Pound Cake Day.
-If the day has crept up on you caught you unawares so that you don't have time to make one, you could always sneak out to the grocery store....
+If the day once again has crept up on you leaving you with no time to make one, you could always sneak out to the grocery store.

 Pretzel Sunday is observed on 4th Sunday before Easter in Luxembourg, where it's called Bretzelsonndeg.
 A boy can offer a pretzel to a girl he fancies.

 Potato Chip Day: the day on which you get to have one potato chip, but then have to stop...
-Several ways to honour the day: Try cooking with potato chips today.
+Try cooking with potato chips today.